Lizario's

 Method

-2. Spread pastry sheets with vegemite then sprinkle with grated cheese.
+2. Spread pastry sheets with vegemite, to your taste, then sprinkle with grated cheese.

 3. Roll lengthwise.
-Brush edge with egg wash to seal then slice into 1.5cm pieces.
+Brush edge with egg wash to seal then gently slice into 1½ cm pieces.

 5. Bake until golden brown.